-Bone-anchored hearing devices are surgically implantable systems to treat hearing loss through bone conduction of sound vibrations, in contrast to regular hearing aids, which amplify acoustic sounds that enter the ear canal.
+Unlike hearing aids, bone-anchored hearing systems are surgically implanted devices.
+They treat hearing loss through bone conduction of sound vibrations to the inner ear—this is in contrast to regular hearing aids, which amplify acoustic sounds that enter the ear canal.

-Bone-anchored hearing devices bypass particular problems by sending sound vibration directly to the inner ear through the skull bone.
-This can be helpful because middle ear and ear canal problems might prevent sound waves and signals from reaching the inner ear along the typical acoustic pathway.
+These types of devices bypass particular problems by sending sound vibration directly to the inner ear through the skull bone.
+This can be helpful because middle ear and ear canal problems might prevent sound waves and signals from reaching the inner ear.
+In those cases, standard hearing aids are ineffective.

 Malformations of the outer or middle ear